treymelton/mailerlite-test/README.md

     -Usage of other framework features: migrations, seeders, tests, etc - ......sort...of...
     -Instructions how to run a project on local environment - this file named README.md -PSR-2 compliant source code - complete

+Updates:
+-Corrected Tab redirection for "no subscribers" condition -Corrected syntax error in SubscriberCore.php for domain validation -Corrected redundant "endpoint ready" message -Corrected email domain resolution condition to reflect dual failure on 301 redirects for popular domains.
+This benefits smaller domains, but could be a weakness.
+-Corrected padding on meta box entries